nicoborn/fhnw-app/README.md

 This is an expense tracker, enabling the functionalities of managing expenses as well as crypto investments.
 The web application is currently being developed and a initial version has been deployed to Heroku.

+It can be accessed under the following URL: https://fhnw-project.herokuapp.com/

 #### Contents:
 - [Analysis](#analysis)
   - [Scenario](#scenario)